 Months of entry

+How do plants adapt in areas with regular flooding or drought?
+What are the consequences of an increase of water acidity for a fish or a micro-organism?
+In the Adaptive Organisms specialisation, you’ll become an expert in stress adaptation of individual organisms.
 The programme provides a fascinating overview on the adaptability of plants, animals and micro-organisms to sub-optimal conditions, and conveys crucial information for an understanding of the effects of environmental change.
 This information is applied in nature management, but also in biotechnology and breeding programmes.

 Knowledge about stress adaptation is crucial for our society.
 Think of animal well-being, nature conservation, agriculture and biotechnology.
 Radboud University connects fundamental research to these real life situations, by collaborating with governmental organisations, NGOs and biotech companies.
 These are also the organisations where most Adaptive Organisms students end up after graduation or after obtaining their PhD, either as a researcher or in a research-related job such as policy officer or consultant.